GDQuest/website/content/docs/guidelines/best-practices/writing/index.md

-+++
-title = "Writing style guide"
+---
+author: nathan
+date: "2019-12-14T21:49:21+01:00"
-description = "This page contains our writing guidelines for tutorials and, in general, accessible writing." author = "nathan"
+description: This page contains our writing guidelines for tutorials and, in general, accessible writing.

-date = 2019-12-14T21:49:21+01:00
+title: Writing style guide
-weight = 4
+weight: 4
-+++
+---

 This page explains our writing style and the guidelines we follow to write clearly.